-Tourism passes can offer the best of a city for less.
-But they can also prove expensive depending on how much you do.
-Here's what you need to know about the Oslo Pass.
+Tourism passes can offer the best of a city for less, but they can also prove expensive depending on how much you do.
+Here's what you need to know about the Oslo Pass, with updated prices for 2025.

-Visitors planning a trip to Oslo will almost always come across the Oslo Pass.
-But before you rush out and buy one against promises of saving money, it's worth taking a moment to think.
+Anyone planning a trip to Oslo will surely come across promotions for the Oslo Pass.
+But before you rush out and buy one based on promises of saving money, it's worth taking a moment to think.

 If you’re planning a trip to Norway's capital city, you have likely already wondered whether to buy the Oslo Pass.
 Maybe that's why you find yourself reading this article in the first place!